 Appropriately named for her bubbly personality, Bubbles is the cute one of the superhero trio, rounded out by her sisters, Blossom, the know-it-all leader, and Buttercup, the rough-housing fighter.
 The most innocent and sensitive of the three, Bubbles loves her stuffed octopus, Octi, and possesses the uncanny ability to speak to squirrels.
 Although she can be a bit of a crybaby at times, that doesn’t stop her from kicking butt alongside her sisters to protect the citizens of Townsville from villains like Him and Mojo JoJo.

 4. Chuckie Finster

-Voiced by Christine Cavanaugh (RIP) and Nancy Cartwright (in the final two seasons)
+Voiced by Christine Cavanaugh (RIP) and Nancy Cartwright (final two seasons)